 Figure 2: Test setup of motor drive power stage

-The 48-V/500-W three-phase inverter with smart gate driver reference design for servo drives shows how to design a compact hardware protected power stage with low BOM count, in-phase current sensing, fault diagnostic capabilities and high efficiency.
-This is achieved using TI’s DRV8530 100-V three-phase smart gate driver with buck regulator and INA240 80V, low-/high-side, bi-directional, zero-drift, current sense amp with enhanced PWM rejection which enables optimization of a low-voltage DC-fed power stage, for more details on the system performance and IC’s used go to the reference design guide.
+The three-phase inverter reference design shows how to design a compact hardware-protected power stage with low BOM count, in-phase current sensing, fault diagnostic capabilities and high efficiency.
+The reference design uses the Texas Instruments DRV8530 100-V three-phase smart gate driver with buck regulator and the INA240 80-V, low-/high-side, bidirectional zero-drift current-sense amplifier with enhanced pulse-width modulation rejection, which enables optimization of a low-voltage DC-fed power stage.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.